sohkai/notes/2016-books.md

 ### Extreme Programming Explained

 1. What is XP?
-    - The more humanly we treat myself and others, the more productive we all became
+    - The more humanly we treat ourselves and others, the more productive we all become
     - Use a "mentality of sufficiency"
     - You can do your best work even when there are constraints.
 Fussing about the constraints distracts you from your goals.
     - It's other peoples' job to manage their own expectations.
 Just communicate what you know to set that expectation.